rjqocampo/tic-tac-toe/readme.md

 # Contributions

 I owe my learnings to the open source community.
 It's an amazing place to learn, inspire and create.
 So I welcome any contributions from the community that can help enhance this project.

+### Contribute

 If you're interested in contributing, here are a few pointers to get you started:

-* **Fork the Repository:** Fork this repository to your GitHub account.
+1. **Fork the Repository:** Fork this repository to your GitHub account.
-* **Make Changes:** Implement your changes, whether they're bug fixes, new features, or improvements.
+2. **Make Changes:** Implement your changes, whether they're bug fixes, new features, or improvements.
-* **Create a Pull Request:** Submit a pull request to the original repository.
+3. **Create a Pull Request:** Submit a pull request to the original repository.
 Provide a clear description of your changes.
-* **Merge:** Once approved, your changes will be merged into the project.
+4. **Merge:** Once approved, your changes will be merged into the project.

+### Report Bugs or Issues

+Found a bug or issue in the project?
+Help me improve by reporting it!
+A well-documented bug report can go a long way in helping me understand and resolve the issue.
+Here's how you can report bugs effectively:

+1. **Check Existing Issues:** Before reporting a bug, search the [issue tracker](https://github.com/rjqocampo/tic-tac-toe/issues) to see if someone else has already reported the same issue.
+If you find a similar report, you can add more information or subscribe to updates.
+2. **Create a New Issue:** If the issue hasn't been reported yet, go ahead and [create a new issue](https://github.com/rjqocampo/tic-tac-toe/issues/new).
+Try to provide the following information:
+   * A clear and descriptive title.
+   * Details about the bug or issue you encountered.
+   * Steps to reproduce the issue (if applicable).
+   * Expected behavior and actual behavior.
+   * Any relevant screenshots or error messages.
+3. **Labels and Tags:** Kindly use appropriate labels and tags to categorize the issue.
+This helps me prioritize and address it more efficiently.

 Thank you for your contributions and I appreciate all interests in making this project better for everyone.